 In terms of size, compressors have a number of various choices.
 The biggest tank size of course means you will have more air.
 However, bigger tanks are also costlier and harder to maintain.
-They take up more space, which is an issue if you are going to be keeping the unit in your home.
+They take up more space, which is an issue if you are going to be keeping the air compressor in your in your home or garage.
 You can get a tank anywhere from one to eighty gallons, so you definitely want to think about the right size of tank for your needs.

 To determine which size is best, simply figure out what kind of work you will be doing. if you’re powering a number of different air tools over a long period of time, you’ll have to get a bigger tank.
 When it runs out, you’re going to need to recover the air that has been used, which takes some time as well.
-Having a larger tank means you will likely never run out of air if you just use a few tools at intermittent times.
+Having a larger tank, a 80 gallon air compressor for example, means you will likely never run out of air if you just use a few tools at intermittent times.
 But if you are using the tank for your job, as an example, you’ll need to have plenty of air that can be run through constantly.

 Power is another important consideration.
 Shown through HP units — meaning horsepower — the motor is a key factor in how much power your compressor can supply.
 Horsepower ratings run anywhere from 2-10 or even 15 HP for really big compressors.
 For air compressors being used with electric standard power outlets, you’ll be looking at less than 2 horsepower.
 T his is because standard AC cords require that you only put 15 amps through for your current — or roughly 1800 watts.
 Your standard compressor will put out about 4 CFM at 100 PSI for each unit of horsepower you have.